-Figure 6.13.2.2-1: AIoT Device authentication and ID Privacy
+Figure 6.13.2-1: AIoT Device authentication and ID Privacy

 1. The AF has a preshared configuration of the AIoT devices, which includes a unique Default ID of the device and respective security parameters for deriving a security key and temporary IDs for ID privacy.
+The security parameters comprise a shared secret key, only known to the AIoT Device and the AF.

 2. The AF sends an AIoT Request to the NEF with the Default Id and the security parameters of the AIoT device.